f4exb/sdrangel/plugins/feature/startracker/readme.md

 * Air pressure in millibars.
 This value can be automatically updated from OpenWeatherMap.
 * Air temperature in degrees Celsius.
 This value can be automatically updated from OpenWeatherMap.
 * Relative humidity in %.
 This value can be automatically updated from OpenWeatherMap.
-* Height above sea level in metres of the observation point (anntenna location).
+* Height above sea level in metres of the observation point (antenna location).
 * Temperature lapse rate in Kelvin per kilometre.
 * What data to display for the Solar flux measurement.
 Data can be selected from 2800 from DRAO or a number of different frequencies from Learmonth.
 Also, the Learmonth data can be linearly interpolated to the observation frequency set in the main window.
 * The units to display the solar flux in, either Solar Flux Units, Jansky or Wm^-2Hz-1.
 1 sfu equals 10,000 Jansky or 10^-22 Wm^-2Hz-1.